 This bias is attributed to a metacognitive inability of the unskilled to recognize their ineptitude.
 Actual competence may weaken self-confidence, as competent individuals may falsely assume that others have an equivalent understanding.
 David Dunning and Justin Kruger of Cornell University conclude, "the miscalibration of the incompetent stems from an error about the self, whereas the miscalibration of the highly competent stems from an error about others".

 T. Barnum's observation that "we've got something for everyone") is the observation that individuals will give high accuracy ratings to descriptions of their personality that supposedly are tailored specifically for them, but are in fact vague and general enough to apply to a wide range of people.
 This effect can provide a partial explanation for the widespread acceptance of some beliefs and practices, such as astrology, fortune telling, graphology, and some types of personality test.
 A related and more general phenomenon is that of subjective validation.
-Subjective validation occurs when two unrelated or even random events are perceived to be related because a belief, expectancy, or hypothesis demands a relationship.
-Forer effect
+Subjective validation occurs when two unrelated or even random events are perceived to be related because a belief, expectation, or hypothesis demands a relationship.
+Dunning–Kruger effect.
+Jacobson's organ.